-

 SMS compliance and best practices for CRM users

 SMS compliance isn’t optional—it’s essential for protecting your business from fines and maintaining customer trust.
-Understanding and following regulations ensures your messages reach customers while avoiding legal troubles.
+Knowing TCPA (Telephone Consumer Protection Act) rules and 10DLC (10-Digit Long Code) registration helps your messages reach customers.
+It also keeps you out of legal trouble.

 TCPA requirements